Cultivating Global Learning Through Course Curricula

 UC Davis Academic Senate and Academic Federation faculty members with full-time appointments are eligible.
 All UC Davis locations are eligible.

-Faculty members who complete the program will receive a one-time stipend from Global Affairs of $1,000.
+Faculty members who complete the program will receive a one-time honorarium from Global Affairs of $1,000.

 The May 30, 2018 deadline for this academic year has passed.